L0G1H/deepfakery/README.md

 # Deepfakery
 This repository provides a Python class for generating deepfake images and videos by swapping faces using a pre-trained deep learning model.
-It leverages the `insightface` library for face detection and swapping, OpenCV for video manipulation, and the ability to download the model if it's not present on your machine.

 ## Features
 - Generate deepfake images by swapping faces in a photo.